Red-Panda-Studios/fagflag/README.md

 ### Generating Flags

-You can generate flags by specifying the flag names, output format, sizes, and output directory.
+You can generate flags by specifying the flag names, output format, sizes, output directory, and optionally, a PNG overlay image.

 ```python
 from pride_flag_generator import generate_flags